-HUSTLE DANCE CLASSES EVERY THURSDAYS STARTING AUGUST 8th, 2019 AT 7PM
+HUSTLE DANCE CLASSES EVERY MONDAY STARTING OCTOBER 7th, 2019 AT 7PM

 The Hustle is the partner version of disco dancing.
 It is a fast moving, energetic dance characterized by its many turns.
 The lady spins almost constantly while her partner draws her close and sends her away.
 Hustle dance classes are still very popular at West Coast Swing dances and in some Latin clubs.

 It is a fusion of swing and disco, a return to partner dancing.
 It’s still very popular in crowded dance floors in New York.
 Music played for the Hustle is modern, based upon rhythm and blues.

 The 1960’s rock and roll almost killed ballroom dancing.
 The freedom of dancing without a partner.
 Chubby Checkers’ hit “Let’s twist again” in 1961 started the solo dance craze.
 Critics of course, called the dance obscene because of its gyrating hip movements.
 By the mid-1960’s, more than 5000 discos had opened in the United States.